Kojittsu/Particles_Simulation/README.md

   - Energy restitution must be set in [0,1], 0 mean all energy is loss, 1 mean energy conservation.

 - Universe rendering :
-  - Create a window that display universe simulation.
+  - Create a window that display universe simulation using OpenGL.
   - Simulation speed is set to a speed factor (1 mean real time simulation).
   - Display simulation time in runtime.

+- Graphical user interface :
+  - Control the simulation through a graphical interface using [Dear ImGui](https://github.com/ocornut/imgui)

 - Miscellaneous :
   - A datafile name can be set to save particles motions over time.

-## Configuration file
+## 📝 Configuration file

 This is the YAML configuration file structure :
 ```yaml